 This Council is a registered DBS body and has a robust system for checking applicants and their documentation and only checks made by this Council will normally be accepted.
 DBS results should be current upon submission of an application and in any case within 4 weeks of issue.
-However, consideration will be given to the acceptance of a Disclosure and Barring Service report from another Authority, where it is current and meets the terms of the enhanced check.
+However, a pragmatic approach is supported and consideration will be given to the acceptance of a Disclosure and Barring Service report from another Authority, where it is current and meets the terms of the enhanced check.